cogini/prometheus_exometer/README.md

-This module supports the standard Exometer probe types such as counter, as well as using [labels](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels), which is more natural for Prometheus, e.g..
+This module supports the standard Exometer probe types such as counter, as well as using [labels](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels), which is more natural for Prometheus, e.g.:

     api_http_requests_total{method="POST", handler="/messages"}